|See if you qualify & create account!|

 Residency Requirements: In order to file for a divorce in Alabama, you or your spouse must meet the strict residency requirements.
-These requirements permit the court to have jurisdiction over your case, resulting in allowing you to use their judicial system.
-These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
+These specific Alabama residency requirements permit the court to have jurisdiction over your case, resulting in allowing you to use their judicial system.
+The Alabama residency requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 When the defendant is a nonresident, the other party to the marriage must have been a resident of this state of Alabama for six months before the filing of the complaint for divorce.